-Think: Is this a problem that's a big deal?
+Think: Is this a problem that's a big deal or little deal?
 Am I stuck?

 Example:

 My friend asked me to play online video games tonight, but I need to do my homework because I have a test Friday.
 I think I have a decision to make!